|Teaching method||Contact hours|

 After successful completion of this course students are expected to be able to:

-- apply key concepts in political sociology and anthropology;
+- apply key concepts in from political sociology and anthropology to current events;

-- compare different approaches to politics and policy in relation to development and democracy;
+- analyse compare different approaches to politics and policy in relation to development, conflict, and democracy;

 - group work (30%);

-Students are responsible for purchasing or borrowing two books.
-During the course, scientific articles and other materials will be made available.
+Students are responsible for acquiring all course literature as outlined in the course guide.
+During the course, additional scientific articles and other materials will may be made available via blackboard.

 |Compulsory for:||BIN||International Development Studies||BSc||A: Sociology of Development||5AF|